 My main interest areas are falls, healthcare-acquired infections, elder abuse, connecting clinical and community services and bridging the gap between research and practice in community health.

-I am currently pursuing my Masters in Public Health - Public Health Practice and a Graduate Certificate in Aging, Policy and Public Health through the online program at University of Massachusetts -Amherst.
+I recently completed my Masters in Public Health - Public Health Practice and a Graduate Certificate in Aging, Policy and Public Health through the online program at University of Massachusetts -Amherst.